Carmarthen: 18th century to present

 The revival of the Eisteddfod as an institution took place in Carmarthen in 1819.
 The town hosted the National Eisteddfod in 1867, 1911 and 1974, although at least in 1974, the Maes was at Abergwili.

 Carmarthen Grammar School was founded in 1587 on a site now occupied by the old hospital in Priory Street.
 The school moved in the 1840s to Priory Row, before relocating to Richmond Terrace.
 At the turn of the 20th century, a local travelling circus buried one of its elephants that fell sick and died.
 The grave is under what was the rugby pitch.

 The population in 1841 was 9,526.

-World War II prisoner-of-war camps were placed in Johnstown (where the Davies Estate now stands) and at Glangwilli — the huts being used as part of the hospital since its inception.
+World War II prisoner-of-war camps were placed in Johnstown (where the Davies Estate now stands) and at Glangwili — the huts being used as part of the hospital since its inception.
 To the west of the town was the "Carmarthen Stop Line", one of a network of defensive lines created in 1940–1941 in case of invasion, with a series of ditches and pill boxes running north and south.
 Most have since been removed or filled in, but two remain.

 The Carmarthen community is bordered by those of Bronwydd, Abergwili, Llangunnor, Llandyfaelog, Llangain, Llangynog and Newchurch and Merthyr, all in Carmarthenshire.

 Carmarthen was named as one of the best places to live in Wales in 2017.

-Politics and governance
+Governance

+There are two tiers of local government covering Carmarthen, at community (town) and county level: Carmarthen Town Council (Cyngor Tref Caerfyrddin) and Carmarthenshire County Council (Cyngor Sir Gâr).
+The town council is based at St Peter's Civic Hall at 1 Nott Square, a 19th century building which was formerly used as a church hall before being bought by the town council in 1977.
+The county council is also based in the town, having its headquarters at County Hall on Castle Hill, occupying much of the site of Carmarthen Castle.